vdsa7391/WA1-project/README.md

      - Stage 3: The actual game component with masked sentence, alphabet table, and a 60-second countdown timer.
      - Stage 4: Result page showing win/lose outcome, penalties/rewards with a "play again" button.

-- Route `/login`:
-  - Page content and purpose: Login page with a form for user authentication.
-Redirects to / if already logged in.
+- Route `/login`: Login page with a form for user authentication.
+Redirects to `/` if already logged in.

 ## API Server